 Corequisite: THEA 100.
 An introductory study of form and technique of dramatic literature.
 Spring term or immersive term.
-HUMANITIES FOUNDATION 190.
-SPECIAL TOPICS: FIRST YEAR SEMINAR but not individual topics, may be repeated for credit.
-(Foundation and/or Challenge credit available as approved.
-No more than 4 hours may be used to fulfill Foundation or Challenge requirement.)
-On demand.
-203. ACTING I: MOVEMENT FOR THE ACTOR Corequisite: THEA 100.
+HUMANITIES FOUNDATION

+190. SPECIAL TOPICS: FIRST YEAR SEMINAR

+203. ACTING I: MOVEMENT FOR THE ACTOR

+Corequisite: THEA 100.
 An application and exploration of physical training using innovative principles in acting movement.
 Alternate years.

+204. ACTING II: IMPROVISATION FOR THE ACTOR

+205. STAGECRAFT

+Corequisite: THEA 100.
+A course in applied arts in staging, lighting, costuming, and scenery.
+Fall.

+208. AUTOCAD

-204. ACTING II: IMPROVISATION FOR THE ACTOR Corequisite: THEA 100.
-Prerequisite: 203.
-Foundations of improvisation both as a training tool and an art form in itself.
-Students will investigate the techniques of improvisation masters and specific ensembles.
-Spring.
-205. STAGECRAFT 208.
-AUTOCAD A detailed study of drafting techniques through projects using the AutoCAD platform.
-Project emphasis will be placed on developing sustainable structures and techniques.
-Spring term or immersive term.
-HUMANITIES FOUNDATION 211.
-SCRIPTWRITING I This course is primarily a writing workshop in which students are introduced to writing for film, television, and the stage.
-Emphasis is on creat- ing believable settings, fluid dialog, memorable characters, and strong storylines.
+211. SCRIPTWRITING I

+This course is primarily a writing workshop in which students are introduced to writing for film, television, and the stage.
+Emphasis is on creating believable settings, fluid dialog, memorable characters, and strong storylines.
 Students will produce four-5 short scripts (4-8 pages) to be critiqued in class as well as analyze scripts by such writers as Thornton Wilder, Eugene Ionesco, and Quentin Tarantino.
 For a final project each student must submit 24-28 pages of edited writing.
-Fall and spring semester except fall of odd years when Advanced Scriptwriting is taught.
-(Same as COMM 211, ENGL 211).
-290. INTERDISCIPLINARY STUDIES This course is designed to facilitate the treatment of topics across disciplinary boundaries.
+Fall and spring semester except fall of odd years when Advanced Scriptwriting is taught (Same as COMM 211, ENGL 211).

+290. INTERDISCIPLINARY STUDIES

+This course is designed to facilitate the treatment of topics across disciplinary boundaries.
 Topics will vary from year to year.
 Course, but not individual topics, may be repeated for credit.
 No more than one 290 course may be used to fulfill a core requirement.
 4 year cycle.

-303. ACTING III: CONTEMPORARY SCENE STUDIES of in-class exercises and partner scene work from the canon of contemporary theatrical literature using both historical and contemporary methodologies.
+303. ACTING III: CONTEMPORARY SCENE STUDIES Corequisite: THEA 100.
+Students will develop techniques necessary for an actor to create a living, breathing character through the process of in-class exercises and partner scene work from the canon of contemporary theatrical literature using both historical and contemporary methodologies.
 Fall.

-307. HISTORY OF THE THEATRE I The development of the theatre from its beginning to 1800, including highlights of great dramatists and their works, and of production.
-Fall term or immersive term.
-HUMANITIES FOUNDATION 308.
-HISTORY OF THE THEATRE II The development of the theatre from 1800 to the present, including highlights of great dramatists and their works, and of production.
-Spring term or immersive term.
-HUMANITIES FOUNDATION 311S.
-ADVANCED SCRIPTWRITING of exemplary scriptwriting by such writers as Tennessee Williams, Arthur Miller, and David Mamet.
+307. HISTORY OF THE THEATRE I

+308. HISTORY OF THE THEATRE II

+311S.
+ADVANCED SCRIPTWRITING4

+This course continues and intensifies the writing workshop emphasis of COMM/ENGL 211 but with an added emphasis on the critical analysis of exemplary scriptwriting by such writers as Tennessee Williams, Arthur Miller, and David Mamet.
 Students will also produce four-five (7-12 page) scripts to be critiqued in class, culminating in a final portfolio in which each student will submit 45-60 pages of edited writing, which includes a 24-28 page script suitable for one of the following: a one-act play, a half-hour television program, or a 30 minute short film.
 Fall of odd years.
-(Same as COMM 311S, THEA 311S) 360.
-PRODUCTION I Corequisite: THEA 100.
+(Same as COMM 311S, THEA 311S)

+360. PRODUCTION I

+Corequisite: THEA 100.
 Junior Standing.
 Like minded students dedicated to creating and realizing one act productions and/or short films.
-Students will be responsible for creation, development, and execution of all elements pertaining to fully realized productions and films including marketing, directing, acting, designs, and design execution.
+Students will be responsible for creation, development, and execution of all elements pertaining to fully realized productions and films including marketing directing, acting, designs, and design execution.
 Team Taught.
 Fall.

-363. PRODUCTION II Corequisite: THEA 100.
+363. PRODUCTION II

+Corequisite: THEA 100.
 Prerequisite: THEA 360.
 Junior Standing.
 A continuation of like minded students dedicated to creating one act productions and/or short films.
 Students will be responsible for creation, development, and execution of all elements pertaining to fully realized productions and films including marketing, directing, acting, designs, and design execution.
 Team Taught.
 Spring.

-405. ACTING IV: CLASSICAL AND HEIGHTENED TEXT Corequisite: THEA 100.
-Prerequisite: THEA 303.
-Students will focus on linguistic structure of heightened and classical text and how it reflects, reveals, and expresses the emotional life of the character.
-Students will examine Shakespeare, Greek, Restoration, Jacobean, Carolinian, Victorian, Comedy of Manners, and more.
-Spring.
+405. ACTING IV: CLASSICAL AND HEIGHTENED TEXT